The Mauritian Cooperative Movement

 With time, cooperatives diversified and after more than 105 years of existence, the movement has expanded considerably and encompasses many different socio-economic activities.

-Cooperatives in Mauritius and Rodrigues consist of about 81,000 active members grouped in some 700 active cooperative societies and having a turnover of Rs3 billion.
+Cooperatives in Mauritius and Rodrigues consist of about 75,000 active members grouped in some 650 active cooperative societies and having a turnover of Rs3 billions.

 WHY FORM A COOPERATIVE?